 a blurb on teaching

 My teaching draws from both academic research and community wisdom.
 In my classrooms, we apply critical frameworks to many issues students already navigate, analyzing everything from inaccessible buildings to tabletop roleplaying games.
 I'm committed to making explicit the often-unspoken rules of academic settings, which often serve to exclude students marginalized by race, disability, gender, social class, and other markers of difference.
-At the center of my pedagogy is one foundational question: what do we need to get to a more livable tomorrow?
+My pedagogy is driven by one foundational question: what do we need to get to a more livable tomorrow?

 Courses I’ve designed and taught